cce932/web-sec-blog-web-application/README.md

 Build this project for production.

-## Using only the component

-If you want to use only the react component without using php api.
-Please download 'src/components/Form/' folder.

-You can use the form component like this `<Form config={config} />`

 ## Run PHP API with docker

 First you need docker installed in you machine.
 Once you have docker installed please